Jessa Duggar Upset That Jinger Duggar Moved Away, Resents Jeremy Vuolo

 Jessa Duggar has been perfectly honest about how she feels regarding Jinger Duggar moving to Texas.
 The entire family grew up incredibly close, with most of the siblings being best friends.
 Jessa and Jinger share a special bond, one that is stronger than they have with their other siblings.
 In fact, Jessa and her husband, Ben Seewald did a little bit of matchmaking with Jinger Duggar and Jeremy Vuolo.
-Their connection was instant and from then on, it was only a matter of time before Jinger would leave the family home and begin a life in Texas.
+Their connection was instant, and from then on, it was only a matter of time before Jinger would leave the family home and begin a life in Texas.

 Last night, Jinger Duggar’s wedding special aired on Counting On.
-Fans got an inside look at how everything came together and Jessa Duggar was on hand to say what she really thought.
+Fans got an inside look at how everything came together, and Jessa Duggar was on hand to say what she really thought.
 According to Us Weekly, Jessa Duggar was pretty crass with her speech at the rehearsal dinner.
-She talked about the “ramifications” that were happening because of the wedding and while Jinger didn’t seem phased by her choice of words, fans certainly were.
+She talked about the “ramifications” that were happening because of the wedding, and while Jinger didn’t seem phased by her choice of words, fans certainly were.
 Jessa made it clear that she was upset that her sister would be so far and essentially blamed Jeremy Vuolo for allowing it to happen.

 Little video update!
 Check it out! ???????? #BabySeewald2 ❤:LINK IN BIO:❤